akbrousseau/akbrousseau.github.io/test.md

 * <strong>Understand</strong> the purpose of anti-virus software.

 ## Social Media Safety
+A note on this section, resources that were available for these two modules were vast.
+It was decided to not create entirely new modules but list key concepts and to be an aggregated resource for teachers on these topics.
 ### Cyberbullying Learning Objectives.
 * ***Identifying*** what (cyber)bullying looks like.
 * ***Learn*** how to discourage and/or stop others from bullying “you”.